modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/01_Overview.md

 In the description tab you could set the description for the current event.
 In the content tab you could set the content for the current event.
-The editor type of the content/description input could be set with the `agenda.editor_type` system setting to htmleditor (the system wide richtext editor) or textarea.
+The editor type of the content/description input could be set with the `agenda.editor_type` system setting to htmleditor (the system-wide richtext editor) or textarea.

 After an event is saved, you could attach images and videos to the saved event in the images/videos tab.
 Each image/video could have a title and a description.